 Linux's OOM (Out Of Memory) killer, is a mechanism that the Linux kernel employs when the system is critically low on memory.
 When your system runs out of memory, it is the job of the Linux OOM killer to sacrifice one or more processes in order to free up memory for the system when all else fails.

-How Does It Select a Process To Kill?
+How Does it Select a Process to Kill?

 The OOM Killer works by reviewing all running processes and assigning them a badness score.
 The process that has the highest score is the one that is killed.
 The OOM Killer assigns a badness score based on a number of criteria, the principal of which are as follows:

-The process and all of its child processes are using excessive memory.
+The process and all of its child processes are using excessive memory. ( Asking more memory than what's available on the system or/and refusing to release unused memory for the purpose of reclamation)

 It is always preferable that the minimum number of processes are killed (ideally one).